 - Changes in students’ perspectives of their role in the classroom through peer-to-peer discussion

 The CATALyst process is entirely confidential, for both you and your students.
+To schedule a CATALyst, complete the CATALyst REQUEST FORM and send it to: Sarah Swatski, email@example.com.
 To find out more, contact the FDC.
-To schedule a CATALyst, complete the CATALyst REQUEST FORM and send it to: Linda Hodges, email@example.com.

 You may prefer to conduct a midterm assessment on your own.
 You may also find it useful to conduct less formalized, more regular check-in’s by using Classroom Assessment Techniques (CATs).
 These CATs can help you determine how much students are learning without the burden of additional grading.